-(a) Notwithstanding any provision of this article to the contrary, the governing boards of Marshall University and West Virginia University each may invest certain funds with its respective nonprofit foundation that has been established to receive contributions exclusively for that university and which exists on January 1, 2005.
+(a) Notwithstanding any provision of this article to the contrary, the governing boards of Marshall University, West Virginia University and West Virginia School of Osteopathic Medicine each may invest certain funds with its respective nonprofit foundation that has been established to receive contributions exclusively for that university and which exists on January 1, 2005.
 The investment is subject to the limitations of this section.

 (b) A governing board, through its chief financial officer, may enter into agreements, approved as to form by the State Treasurer, for the investment by its foundation of certain funds subject to their administration.
 Any interest or earnings on the moneys invested is retained by the investing university.

-(d) Of the moneys authorized for investment by this section, Marshall University and West Virginia University each, respectively, may have invested with its foundation at any time not more than the greater of:
+(d) Of the moneys authorized for investment by this section, Marshall University, West Virginia School of Osteopathic Medicine and West Virginia University each, respectively, may have invested with its foundation at any time not more than the greater of:

-(1) $18 million for Marshall University and $25 million for West Virginia University; or
+(1) Sixty million dollars for Marshall University, $25 million for West Virginia School of Osteopathic Medicine and $70 million for West Virginia University; or

 (2) Sixty-five percent of its unrestricted net assets as presented in the statement of net assets for the fiscal year end audited financial reports.